enjsmoove/hrsf71-solo-exercise-solutions/README.md

 ---

-Try not to reference any code in your past projects.
+Do not reference any code in your past projects.
 Instead, use google as your primary source of information.
 ```
 Example: "How do I create a migration in knex?"